2kunal6/airflow_tutorial/README.md

 - Please use sudo for the docker command unless docker is configured to work as a non-root user.
 More details here: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user
 - Without any modifications, you can view/manage the Airflow server now via http://localhost:8080
   - Please use username=airflow and password=airflow
-- Now simply put your python dag files (which we will create subsequently) into the dags folder created above, and you will be able to view and run your dags.
+- Now simply put your python dag files (which we will create later in this tutorial) into the dags folder created above.
+Once we put these dag files in the dags folder created above, they will be available to view and run in the Airflow UI.
 - To clean up the environment run: sudo docker compose down --volumes --remove-orphans
 - More details and other installation methods can be found here in this page https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html